mat-0/uk.thechels.cod/_pages/flood-warnings.md

 This message will be updated by 10:00AM on 19 December 2025 or as the situation changes.

 - Flood alert: River Severn in Worcestershire
-- Rising river levels today may lead to flooding.
-Flooding is possible from the afternoon of 18 December 2025.
+- High river levels today may lead to flooding.
+Flooding is possible from the afternoon of 18 December 2025over the next few days.
 Flooding may affect low lying land & roads adjacent to the river from Highley to Tewkesbury; including Dog Lane Bewdley, Stourport, Diglis & Hylton Road towpath.
 Flooded drains affect the racecourse & Worcester CCG.
 PLP should be installed.
 New St Gate closed at Upton upon Severn.
-Predicted peaks:- Bewdley 2.8 - 3.3m Thursday PM, Worcester 4.0 to 4.5m on 21/12 AM, Diglis 4.0 to 4.5m on 21/12 AM, Kempsey Yacht Club 5.2m to 5.7m on 21/12 PM.
-Further rainfall may result in a second peak of up to 4.0m at Bewdley on Sunday 21/12.
+Predicted peaks:- Bewdley 2.8 - 3.3m 20/12 PM, Worcester 3.9 to 4.2m on 21/12, Diglis 3.5 to 4.0m on 21/12, Kempsey Yacht Club 5.7m to 6.0m on 21/12.
+Further rainfall is forecast Sunday 21/12.
 We are closely monitoring the situation .
 Take care and avoid walking, cycling or driving through flood water .
-This message will be updated by 10:00AM on 19 December 2025 or as the situation changes.
+This message will be updated by 10:00AM on 20 December 2025 or as the situation changes.

 - Flood warning: River Severn at Severn Ham, Tewkesbury
 - Rising river levels are expected to cause flooding today.
 Flooding is expected from 18 December 2025 over the next few days.
 Flooding may affect property and roads in and around Severn Ham and access to Abbey Mill may be compromised.
-Predicted peak:- Mythe 3.6m to 4.1m on 21/12/25 PM.
+Further rainfall is forecast on Sunday 21/12.
+Predicted peak:- Mythe 3.8m to 4.1m on 21/12/25 PM.
 We are monitoring rainfall and river levels.
 Monitor local water levels and weather conditions.
-This message will be updated by 10:00AM on 19 December 2025 or as the situation changes.
+This message will be updated by 11:00AM on 20 December 2025 or as the situation changes.

 - Flood warning: River Severn at Apperley and The Leigh
-- Rising river levels are expected to cause flooding overnight.
+- High river levels are expected to cause flooding overnight.
 Flooding is expected from overnight on 18 December 2025 Flooding may continue over the next few days  Flooding may affect Gabb Lane at Apperley and local caravan parks.
-Predicted peak at Haw Bridge 4.6m to 5.1m on 20/12/2025 AM.
+Predicted peak at Haw Bridge 4.7m to 5.0m on 21/12/2025 AM.
+Further rainfall is forecast on 21/12.
 We are monitoring rainfall and river levels .
 Never drive through flood water, just 30cm of fast flowing water is enough to move your car .
-This message will be updated by 11:00AM on 19 December 2025 or as the situation changes.
+This message will be updated by 11:00AM on 20 December 2025 or as the situation changes.

 - Flood alert: Lower Bristol Avon area
 - Rising river levels today may lead to flooding.